madebysimon/OPUS/edx/about.md

 ---

 Most articles contain an abstract of the content in shortform and an extensive section in longform.
 Depending on the nature of the article a version in common words is provided.
-It is marked <p class="label label-blue">E</p> for "Easy Language" ("E" wie "einfache Sprache").
+It is marked
+<p class="label label-blue">E</p>
+for "Easy Language" ("E" wie "einfache Sprache").

 In articles targeted specifically to mental health professionals ("PRO") look for sections called "explain like I’m five" where I'm trying to break down the content.

-<p class="label label-grey">PRO</p>